 Choosing an experienced rhinoplasty surgeon like Dr. Theodore Diktaban is a critically important part of making sure you get the results you’re looking for.
+Dr. Diktaban is also one of the few surgeons performing the brand new preservation rhinoplasty in New York.
 But it’s also important to take special care of your nose during the postop recovery period.
 Here are seven tips you’ll want to pay attention to during your recovery to make sure your rhinoplasty results are everything you want them to be.

 1. Don’t blow your nose.